testmycode/tmc-server/README.markdown

 # Test My Code server #

-*Test My Code* ("TMC") is a tool to automate some of the exercise checking when teaching programming.
-It runs code submitted by students, gives feedback if tests fail and stores points received for successful submissions.
+*Test My Code* ("TMC") is a tool to automate most of the exercise checking when teaching programming.
+It runs code submitted by students, gives feedback if tests fail and maintains a scoreboard.
 This allows for lots of small exercises without the need for course instructors to manually go through all of them.

-The system has been used by the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) in an elementary programming [course](http://www.cs.helsinki.fi/u/wikla/ohjelmointi/perus/s2011/).
+The system has been used by the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) in an elementary programming course.
 The course had almost 200 participants and TMC saved course assistants a lot of work while giving students instant feedback for many exercises.
-Development continues in preparation for the Spring semester with plans to move all exercises to TMC and open the course online to anyone in Finland.
+Development continued and now TMC is used to check all exercises for over 400 students on two elementary courses and one data structures course.

 ## Setup ##